gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

   Causes comments to be scanned.
 Normally comments are ignored by gnatprep.
   If this option is specified, then comments are scanned and any $symbol substitutions performed as in program text.
-This is particularly useful when structured comments are used (e.g., when writing programs in the SPARK dialect of Ada).
+This is particularly useful when structured comments are used (e.g., for programs written in a pre-2014 version of the SPARK Ada subset).
 Note that this switch is not available when  doing integrated preprocessing (it would be useless in this context since comments are ignored by the compiler in any case).

 .. index:: -D (gnatprep)

-:samp:`-D{symbol}={value}`
+:samp:`-D{symbol}[={value}]`
-  Defines a new preprocessing symbol, associated with value.
+  Defines a new preprocessing symbol with the specified value.
 If no value is given on the command line, then symbol is considered to be `True`.
 This switch can be used in place of a definition file.